Mk 13 rifle: Mk 13 MOD 0

 The Mk 13 MOD 0 was formerly used by the US Navy SEALs.
 Little is known of its usage or technical data, and pictures are rarely available.
 The pictures that have been released show a Remington 700 Long-Action receiver mated to a McMillan A2 stock.
 The rifle was chambered in .300 Winchester Magnum.
 The rifle was the most prolific sniper weapon in the Navy until the advent of the Mk 13 Mod 5.
 The weapon is known to be used by Chris Kyle, Robert J. O'Neill, and Howard E. Wasdin.

 Mk 13 MOD 5

-The United States Special Operations Command uses the MK 13 MOD 5 rifle chambered in .300 Winchester Magnum.
+The United States Special Operations Command uses the Mk 13 MOD 5 rifle chambered in .300 Winchester Magnum.
 The Mk 13 MOD 5 utilizes the "long-action" bolt of the Remington 700/M24 receiver and has a precision barrel that can be fitted with the suppressor of the Mk 11.
 It has a 3-sided Modular Accessory Rail System (MARS) for mounting optics on top and Picatinny rail accessories on each side, and a folding bipod.
 The Mk 13 was to be gradually replaced by the Mk 21 Precision Sniper Rifle in US Army use.
-However, it was decided that the MK21 did not conform to SOCOM requirements in 2018, and the program was re-competed with the Barrett MRAD selected in 2019 as the Mk 22 Advanced Sniper Rifle.
+However, it was decided that the Mk 21 did not conform to SOCOM requirements in 2018, and the program was re-competed with the Barrett MRAD selected in 2019 as the Mk 22 Advanced Sniper Rifle.